-Product Steward is the concept of manufacturers taking responsibility for their products through to end of life.
+Product Stewardship is the concept of manufacturers taking responsibility for their products through to end of life.
 By doing this, it’s hoped manufactures will design products that maximise resource efficiency and reduce long-term waste.
 In New Zealand, product stewardship is a core principle of central and local governments waste management strategy.

 Designing out waste is not necessarily an approach that works for all sectors.
 Ready-mix concrete is ubiquitous in the built environment.
 It’s also highly perishable.
 The economic and environmental costs of under ordering mean the industry has a relatively small, but consistent level of waste.